Chase Ford

-Chase Ford (born July 19, 1990) is a former American football tight end.
-He was signed by the Philadelphia Eagles as an undrafted free agent in 2012, and has also played for the Minnesota Vikings and Baltimore Ravens.
-He played college football at Kilgore College from 2008–09, then played at the University of Miami.
+Chase Ford (born July 19, 1990) is an American former professional football tight end.
+He was signed by the Philadelphia Eagles as an undrafted free agent in 2012, and was also a member of the Minnesota Vikings, Baltimore Ravens and Cleveland Browns.
+He played college football at Kilgore College from 2008 to 2009, then played at the University of Miami.

-Early years
+Early life

 Ford attended Corrigan-Camden High School in Corrigan, Texas, where he was a letterman in football, basketball and track.
 In football, he played as a tight end, and earned All-District honors as a senior.
 In basketball, he was named to All-State basketball team in Class 2A.
 In track & field, he competed as a sprinter and ran the third leg on the Bulldogs' 4 × 400 m relay squad, helping them win the Texas Class 2A T&F Meet with a time of 3:20.08 minutes.

 Following his senior season, he played football at Kilgore Junior College in Kilgore, Texas, where he earned 2nd-Team JUCO All-America honors after leading the conference with 32 receptions for 545 receiving yards.